sfjsecurity/tor-threat-hunting-scenario/README.md

 ### 1. Searched the `DeviceFileEvents` Table

 Queried for any filenames containing the string "tor" on the `vm-thunt-sj` device under the account `labusersj`.
 Results revealed that the user had downloaded a TOR installer, which led to numerous TOR-related files appearing on the desktop.
-A file named `tor-shopping-list.txt` was also observed being created on the desktop at `[TIMESTAMP]`.
-The earliest related event was recorded at `[TIMESTAMP]`.
+A file named `tor-shopping-list.txt` was also observed being created on the desktop at `2026-03-15T14:24:52.1115663Z`.
+The earliest related event was recorded at `2026-03-15T13:53:51.8730436Z`.

 **Query used to locate events:**
 ```kql